katelynarenas/order_dog_food/README.md

 ## Usage

-This requires 3.6 or above
+This requires Python 3.6 or above

 To run:
 ```bash